What is the ‘South Village project’?

 - 50 bicycle parking spaces: 30 bicycle spaces for visitors and 20 for centre staff

-Parking controls have been implemented to ensure the new traffic lights at the intersection of Oak Road and Flora Street operate safely and efficiently.
+As indicated above, parking controls have been implemented to ensure the new traffic lights at the intersection of Oak Road and Flora Street operate safely and efficiently.

 The following parking changes have been implemented to off-set the loss of on-street parking: